 Support of Competitive Research (SCORE).

-Both Programs are funded by the National Institute of General Medical Sciences (NIGMS) of the National Institutes of Health (NIH).* The CSU-MBRS Programs are designed to (i) provide expanded opportunities for students majoring in biology, chemistry and physics to prepare for doctoral-level work (RISE) and, (ii) enhance the biomedical research capabilities of the university (SCORE).
+Previously known as MBRS, both Programs are funded by the National Institute of General Medical Sciences (NIGMS) of the National Institutes of Health (NIH).* The CSU Programs are designed to (i) provide expanded opportunities for students majoring in biology, chemistry and physics to prepare for doctoral-level work (RISE) and, (ii) enhance the biomedical research capabilities of the university (SCORE).
 The RISE Program is authorized for funding through 2017 and faculty SCORE research projects are funded through 2016.
 Several new SCORE applications are currently in preparation.

-Since the division of the MBRS into RISE and SCORE, more than 200 RISE scholars have been awarded baccalaureate degrees in the sciences and more than 40 have progressed to Ph.D. programs.
+Since the division of the NIGMS support into RISE and SCORE, more than 200 RISE scholars have been awarded baccalaureate degrees in the sciences and more than 40 have progressed to Ph.D. programs.
 RISE alumni who did not go on to academic graduate programs have obtained employment in teaching, health profession areas both in the public sector (hospitals and medical laboratories) and in private industry (pharmaceutical companies).
-Participation in MBRS workshops or research projects is equated by many prospective employers to job experience and gives CSU graduates a competitive advantage in the job market.
+Participation in the NIGMS-funded workshops or research projects is equated by many prospective employers to job experience and gives CSU graduates a competitive advantage in the job market.

-The NIH MBRS Programs have been one of the largest single source of non-state support for faculty-led research in the biomedical sciences at CSU.
+The NIGMS Programs have been one of the largest sources of non-state support for faculty-led research in the biomedical sciences at CSU.
 Over past two decades, sixteen projects have received support from the NIH and have provided vital resources for research training for undergraduates and graduate students.

 RISE Program.
 The principal personnel are the Program Director (PD) assisted by a Program Coordinator, Program Secretary and faculty who supervise the program activities.

 SCORE Program.
-Three faculty Principal Investigators are currently supported by the MBRS-SCORE Program, and several more expect to submit applications when the NIH re-introduces the program.
+Three faculty Principal Investigators are currently supported by the SCORE Program, and several more expect to submit applications in the near future.
 Over the past two decades an additional eleven faculty research projects have received support from the SCORE Program and the earlier MBRS Program.

-Dr. Devi Potluri is the PD of the MBRS-RISE Program and Dr. Warren Sherman coordinates the day-to-day program activities.
+Dr. Devi Potluri is the PD of the RISE Program and Dr Warren Sherman coordinates the day-to-day program activities.
 They are assisted by a fifteen-member Advisory Committee composed of PIs of the SCORE Program, the RISE faculty, and additional faculty and administrators.

 RISE.
-Faculty particpate as Project Investigators, coordinators and instructors in the student-development RISE Projects.they also provide individual mentorship for the RISE scholars.
+Faculty participate as Project Investigators, coordinators and instructors in the student-development RISE Projects.they also provide individual mentorship for the RISE scholars.

 SCORE.
 Over the past two decades a total of sixteen faculty-led research projects have been supported by the MBRS and SCORE Programs.
-The MBRS Coordinator runs an annual training workshop for new faculty to encourage them to apply for new SCORE support.
+The NIGMS Programs Coordinator runs an annual training workshop for new faculty to encourage them to apply for new SCORE support.

-Since the primary goal of the NIH MBRS Program derives from a 1972 act of the Congress of the United States to address the under-representation of minorities in the biomedical research professions in the US, participation in the RISE Program is restricted to U.S. citizens or non-citizens with immigration status.
+Since the primary goal of the NIGMS RISE Program derives from a 1972 act of the Congress of the United States to address the under-representation of minorities in the biomedical research professions in the US, participation in the RISE Program is restricted to U.S. citizens or non-citizens with immigration status.

 The RISE program is not currently mandated to provide financial support for graduate students.
 However, graduate students can be employed in SCORE projects as research assistants.
 Graduate students normally initiate the application procedure by making contact with a faculty member whose research is supported by the SCORE Program and with whom they wish to do their thesis research.
 The current list of SCORE-supported faculty may be found in the SCORE section of this website.

-The following is a summary of recent CSU MBRS budgets:
+The following is a summary of recent CSU NIGMS-funded budgets:

 |Funding cycle |